Financial-Times/o-techdocs/README.md

 4. Rename `o-ft-header` into `o-header`
 5. Wrap the children of `o-header__container` inside a new `<div class="o-header__inner">`
 6. `o-techdocs-layout--full` is deprecated fo single column layouts.
 Add the class `o-techdocs-main--fullwidth` to `o-techdocs-main` instead.
+7. Remove references to `prettyprint` and `prettify`: o-techdocs v4 includes a syntax highlighter by default and there is no need for an external script anymore.